Improving Schroeppel and Shamir's Algorithm for Subset Sum via Orthogonal Vectors: Improving Schroeppel and Shamir: Proof of Theorem

 \subsection{Space Usage of Algorithm~\ref{main-alg}}

 The bulk of the analysis of the space usage consists of computing the expected sizes of the lists $\Ll_1,\Ll_2,\Rr_1,\Rr_2$.
-This requires us to look in to our setting of the parameters.
+This requires us to look closely into the setting of the parameters.

 \paragraph{Useful bounds on parameters} Recall, that we defined the following constants $\lambda_0 := 0.495$ and $\eps_0 := 0.00002$.
 Then, we assumed that $\eps,\eps_L,\eps_R \le \eps_0$ and $\lambda \in [\lambda_0,0.5]$.
 Moreover, we have chosen $\sigma,\sigma_L,\sigma_R$, such that: